Agacher Strip War: War

 On 28 December a Malian detachment of 14 tanks and armoured cars escorted by 76 infantrymen staged an attack on the border village of Koloko.
 Moving along the Sikasso road, Burkinabé forces intercepted it at Mahon, 20 km from the border.
 Mali reported that one of its soldiers was killed and eight wounded in the raid.
 The Malian Air Force also attacked Djibo, Ouahigouya, Tougan, and Dédougou in retaliation for the air raids against Sikasso.
 The Democratic Union of the Malian People, the state party of Mali, claimed the attacks inflicted significant damage and loss of life.
-Meanwhile, Burkinabé commandos attempted to cutoff Malian forward units from their support in the rear.
+Meanwhile, Burkinabé commandos attempted to cut off Malian forward units from their support in the rear.
 On the morning of 30 December Burkina Faso and Mali agreed to an ANAD-brokered ceasefire.

 By the time the truce was reached Mali had occupied most of the Agacher Strip.
 Over 100 Burkinabé and approximately 40 Malian soldiers and civilians were killed during the war.
 In addition to this, both belligerents executed some of their prisoners of war in violation of international standards.
 Sixteen Burkinabé and two Malian soldiers were held as prisoners of war.
 Official statistics given list the casualties as 48 Burkinabé and 11 Malians killed.
 Burkina Faso claimed to have destroyed four Malian tanks.
 The Burkinabé towns of Ouahigouya, Djibo, and Nassambou were left badly damaged by the fighting.